MarioLegenda/blue-dot/README.md

 By changing to parameter type of *create_translations* statement, we have told **BlueDot** to insert 3 statements with translations to the *last_insert_id* of statement *create_word*.

-*foreign_key* option is very flexible but it has one limitation; it has to be a single *insert* sql query.
-If you provide some other sql query, **BlueDot** will throw an exception.
-This means that this example will not work...
+*foreign_key* option works even if you execute multiple insert statements.
+Consider the following example

     $blueDot->execute('scenario.create_word', array(
         'create_word' => array(